Register for PTO 2026

 This gathering provides opportunities for people to share and expand on their methods to create participatory justice in spite of our current material, economic, and political conditions.
 In these bleak times we offer not only hope, but real, practical ways to move toward a new society, regardless of who or what party is officially in power.
 We will amplify the voices of those resisting the consolidation of executive power in ways that trample human rights, including the current wave of kidnappings and deportations and violence against those who protest.
 We will explore work that attempts to offer liberating visions and methodologies, including restorative and transformative justice initiatives, abolitionist activism, healing practices, calls for reparations, organizing across the country, environmental justice and the fight against environmental racism, food sovereignty, housing rights, and other ways people are reckoning and grappling with the current moment.
 And we will sing songs that ask us to transform our current moments of despair, anger, and fear into practices of radical hope, love, and joy–joy is resistance!

 This conference is a platform for sharing knowledge, experiences, and building new coalitions.
-We encourage proposals that not only address challenges but also celebrate innovative solutions and victories that bring joy and inspire change.
+We encourage attendees to not only address challenges but also celebrate innovative solutions and victories that bring joy and inspire change.

 While our current moment revels in dehumanization and destruction, we call for people to gather in the radical idea that while we must let go of structures whose endings we cannot control, we can build something new to transform the world if we stay connected and remember why the fight is critically important.
 It is true that democracy seems to be burning, but we can lift our voices in resistance, and we can transform what is into what could be.
 “Democracy in Ashes: Voices of Resistance and Songs of Transformation” reflects our attempts to acknowledge what has been lost but more importantly to take action to transform what is into a just, equitable world.